California hires familiar face in Charmin Smith as coach

-BERKELEY, Calif. — Charmin Smith has been named women’s basketball coach at California.
+BERKELEY, Calif. — California found a familiar face in Charmin Smith to replace Lindsay Gottlieb as women’s basketball coach.

-Smith returns to Berkeley where she most recently served as a top assistant since 2012 before joining the WNBA’s New York Liberty as an assistant coach in April.
-She replaces Lindsay Gottlieb, who departed last week to become an assistant coach with the NBA’s Cleveland Cavaliers.
+Smith returns to a campus where she most recently served as associate head coach since 2012 before joining the WNBA’s New York Liberty as an assistant coach in April.
+Gottlieb departed last week to become an assistant coach with the NBA’s Cleveland Cavaliers.

+The announcement was made Friday by athletic director Jim Knowlton and Smith will be formally introduced at a news conference at Cal on Tuesday.

+“I am excited and honored to have the opportunity to lead this program and the amazing young women in it,” Smith said.
+“I am grateful to Jim Knowlton for trusting me to keep building the tradition of excellence that is Cal basketball.
+I also cannot thank Katie Smith enough for giving me the opportunity to coach alongside her in the WNBA as well as general manager Jonathan Kolb for trusting her hire.
+The experience with the New York Liberty only furthered my passion for and commitment to the game.
+Berkeley has been my home for the last 12 years and has made a lasting mark on my life.”

 As a college star at Stanford from 1993-97, Smith led the Cardinal to three Final Four appearances and three Pac-10 titles.
 She then played in the former ABL and the WNBA.